History of the Great American Smokeout Event

 - In 2009, The Family Smoking Prevention and Tobacco Control Act was signed into law.
 It gives the FDA the authority to regulate the sale, manufacturing, and marketing of tobacco products and protects children from the tobacco industry’s marketing practices.

 - In 2012, the FDA published a list of harmful and potentially harmful constituents (HPHCs) in tobacco products and tobacco smoke.
 The list helps people better understand the amount of toxic, addictive, and cancer-causing substances in every puff of smoke.

 Those states with strong tobacco control laws are now reaping the fruits of their labor.
 From 1965 to today, cigarette smoking among adults in the United States decreased from more than 42% to around 18%.
 Strong smoke-free policies, media campaigns, and increases in the prices of tobacco products are at least partly credited for these decreases.

-Fortunately, the past few decades have seen great strides in changing attitudes about smoking, understanding the addiction, and learning how to help people quit.
-Today, the American Cancer Society Great American Smokeout is celebrated with rallies, parades, stunts, quitting information, and even “cold turkey” menu items in schools, workplaces, Main Streets, and legislative halls throughout the US.
+Fortunately, the past few decades have seen great strides in changing attitudes about smoking, understanding nicotine addiction, and learning how to help people quit.
+Today, the American Cancer Society Great American Smokeout event is celebrated with rallies, parades, stunts, quitting information, and even “cold turkey” menu items in schools, workplaces, Main Streets, and legislative halls throughout the US.

 Visit www.cancer.org to learn more about quitting smoking, improving your health, or getting involved with the Great American Smokeout in your community.
 Or just call your American Cancer Society anytime at 1-800-227-2345.